hisprofile/blenderstuff/Guides/TF2 Blender/Intro to TF2 Blender.md

   - This is the most painful part.
 Particles have ZERO support in Blender.
 However, it is absolutely possible to recreate them using geometry nodes by parsing and reading the data of the .pcf file yourself and piecing it together.
 See [my particles](https://github.com/hisprofile/blenderstuff/tree/main/Creations)
 - HWM Face Posing
   - This is mentioned twice, because the way it is currently implemented may not be the most efficient but it may be the only way.
 Mercenary faces comprise of 300+ shape keys to deform every part of the face.
 These shape keys can then be controlled with ~50 flex controllers through a series of long math expressions.
 It's almost a mathematical simulation of facial muscles contract to make a face.
 These hundreds of math expressions update whenever they can, which can truly hurt performance.
+- Map detail, such as grass planes, light cones, sprites, and more are lost.